 The National Association of Hispanic Nurses brings together health care professionals, administrators and academic leaders from across the United States to share ideas, advocate for and increase awareness of the specific health care needs of the Hispanic population.
-As a member of NAHN, you’ll join a network of nearly 2,000 members who study, teach and provide health care to individuals in the Hispanic community and beyond.
+As a member of NAHN, you’ll join a network members who study, teach and provide health care to individuals in the Hispanic community and beyond.
 In NAHN, you’ll find a wealth of specialized knowledge and experience you won’t find anywhere else.

 Being a member of NAHN can propel your career forward by connecting you with other health professionals as well as provide high quality training and exposure to leading-edge thinking and valuable peer networking.
 NAHN has eight different membership types to fit your needs and gives you access to 49 professional chapters across the United States.
 Learn more about membership benefits and dues today.